intuition-dev/INTUITION/src/README.md

 list of items.
 No magic.

-# mbake review, extras and next steps

-##### 'All my friends KNOW the low-coder'

-`mbake` is the open source modern tool for developers that makes you most productive: it makes Pug, SCSS and Typescript.
-It comes with example apps that include WebSite showing how to load.js, CRUD showing how to do dynamic apps.
-You can use any application architecture you like
-Also you can itemize `mbake -i dat.yaml` files to make a nice SEO friendly CMS.

 ## Extras and next steps

 Now that you know mbake foundation, here are some choices for next things to learn in the advanced docs, pick and chose: